 The bottom line of what we want is to feel good and to be satisfied with our lives.
 Satisfaction, whether it has to do with our careers or other facets of our lives has to do with being conscious and paying attention to each moment as it unfolds, and trying to meet it with as much presence as possible.
 It is not about waiting until tomorrow to wake up; it is about coming more fully into your life now no matter what it looks like outside of ourselves.

-Too often we delay allowing ourselves to feel good, because there is always something to do or accomplish.
-And when you do accomplish a task or project or even receive recognition or an award, how long do you allow yourself to feel good?
-The moment passes, the recognition dims and then you are off to the next project.
+Too often we delay allowing ourselves to feel good, because we are waiting for something to happen whether it has to do with us or not.
+And when we do complete a task or project, receive recognition for a great performance, or get funding for a business for instance, how long do you allow yourself to feel good?
+Even with social media, we are triggered by likes and shares.
+Then the moment passes, recognition dims and then you are off to whatever is next.
 What would happen if you allowed yourself to feel good now no matter where you are or what you are doing?